conradakunga/Blog/_posts/2026-06-25-net-11-preview-pascal-case-json-serialization.md

     - System.Text.Json
 ---

 When serializing [JSON](https://www.json.org/), you have some **leeway** to specify exactly how you want the property names to be serialized.
-This is useful in cases where you **do not control the consumer** of your output, that might be **fussy about the property naming**.
+This is useful in cases where you **do not control the consumer** of your output, which might be **fussy about the property naming**.

 Alternatively, you might want to adapt to the convention of the ecosystem you are integrating with.
-For example [Python](https://www.python.org/) generally uses [snake case](https://en.wikipedia.org/wiki/Snake_case).
+For example, [Python](https://www.python.org/) generally uses [snake case](https://en.wikipedia.org/wiki/Snake_case).

 We can control this using the [JsonSerializationOptions](https://learn.microsoft.com/en-us/dotnet/api/system.text.json.jsonserializeroptions?view=net-11.0-pp) class, as outlined below.

-First we have our `type`:
+First, we have our `type`:

 ```c#
 public sealed class Person